-Statistically speaking, Mett is eaten most frequently in northern Germany.
+Statistically speaking, Mett is consumed most frequently in northern Germany.

 With an average fat content of 41 percent, „Mettwurst“ is one of the top 5 sausages with the highest fat content.
-Only the Landjäger (42 percent), the Cabanossi (44 percent) and the Teewurst (45 percent) are a little fattier.
+Only the Landjäger (42 percent), the Cabanossi (44 percent) and the Teewurst (45 percent) contain a little more fat.

 What is contained in the ham “Mettwurst”?

-Ingredients: pork, iodised salt (salt, potassium iodate), spices (pepper, ginger, pimento), dextrose, sugar, antioxidant: ascorbic acid, sodium ascorbate, chili extract, preservative: sodium nitrite, starter cultures, beech wood smoke, natural intestine Sheep
+Ingredients: pork, iodised salt (salt, potassium iodate), spices (pepper, ginger, pimento), dextrose, sugar, antioxidant: ascorbic acid, sodium ascorbate, chili extract, preservative: sodium nitrite, starter cultures, beech wood smoke, natural sheep’s intestine.

-QS Ware: 100g ham “Mettwürstchen” are made from 115g pork meat
+QS Ware: 100g ham “Mettwürstchen” is made from 115g pork meat

 May contain traces of mustard and celery